Brexit: Boris Johnson's EU divorce deal in the balance | DW | 19.10.2019

 Letwin amendment

-Lawmakers were due to hold a debate followed by votes on amendments and then Johnson's Brexit deal — if all goes according to his government's plan.
+A debate in parliament was to be followed by votes on amendments and then Johnson's Brexit deal — if all goes according to his government's plan.

 But one of those amendments could lead to the vote on the Brexit deal being pushed to a later date, ultimately forcing Johnson to ask the EU for a Brexit extension until January 31, 2020.